 To fulfil our aims of integration and creativity we have developed a curriculum model based on termly topics or themes for each year group.
 These have been chosen to link in with the National Curriculum and act as titles to hang the programmes of study and learning objectives for all the different subjects which have been carefully allocated to the topics to ensure good coverage.
 Each term has a main focus taken from the Foundation Subjects to promote a broad and balanced curriculum and nearly all the learning will relate in some way to the topic.

 We are very proud of our Curriculum.
 We believe that linking knowledge and understanding makes learning fun and that if a child is motivated and challenged they are more likely to succeed.
 We design learning experiences with a strong narrative that makes what the children do relevant to them.
+If you would like more information about our curriculum than is available on our website, please contact your child's class teacher or their year group leader.
 Please see the year group links for further information.